Last reviewed on 6th August 2023 by Martin Alexander (Mortgage Advisor)

 Having the right mortgage in place can support your investment goals.
 Finding the right mortgage is one of the most important things you can do as a landlord and as a homeowner in general.
 This is to ensure you’re not overpaying and can comfortably meet your mortgage payments.

 How much deposit will I need for a buy to let on a new build?

 If you’re buying a new build, it’s likely you’ll need a slightly higher deposit for your buy to let mortgage.
-Most lenders will require a 35% deposit as a minimum due to the increased risk that they’re taking.
+Most lenders require a 35% deposit due to the increased risk that they’re taking.
 If you were getting a buy to let mortgage on an older property, you’d perhaps require a deposit of around 20-25%.